Man rants at Miami store employees when asked to leave for not wearing mask

-MIAMI (WSVN) - A man was captured ranting at employees at a Miami store after they asked him to leave because he refused to put on a mask while shopping.
+MIAMI (WSVN) - A man was captured on camera ranting at employees at a Miami store after they asked him to leave because he refused to put on a mask while shopping.

 The verbal tirade happened on Sunday at around 1 p.m. at Herbin’ Living, off Biscayne Boulevard, when a repeat customer came into the store without a mask.